minkzaw/knowledge-base/content/docs/encrypt_secrets_at_rest.md

-# Encrypt Secrets at rest in Kubernetes
+# Encrypt secrets at rest in kubernetes

 - Create a demo secret